elmahio/documentation/docs/email-troubleshooting.md

 ## Email bounced

 We use AWS to send out all transactional emails from elmah.io.
-We get a notification from AWS when an email bounces and we stop sending to that email address, even if any new emails wouldn't cause a bounce.
-Beneath your profile, you will be able to see if your email caused a bounce:
+We get a notification from AWS when an email bounces and show an error message on your profile:

 ![Bounced email](images/bounced-email.png)